Also known as:Fecal Calprotectin; Stool Calprotectin

 When is it ordered?

-A calprotectin test may be ordered when a person has symptoms that suggest that gastrointestinal inflammation may be present and when a doctor wants to distinguish between IBD and a non-inflammatory bowel condition.
+A calprotectin test may be ordered when a person has symptoms that suggest inflammation of the digestive system and when a healthcare practitioner wants to distinguish between IBD and a non-inflammatory bowel condition.

 - Bloody or watery diarrhea